isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Admission after PSLE.md

 The cut-off PSLE score for admission into our school in 2022 is 11.

 ##### **Q2: What if I miss the cut-off score?**
 We are unable to accept appeals from applicants whose PSLE score does not meet our cut-off score for the 2022 Secondary One Posting Exercise.
-If your PSLE score is same or better than our cut-off score and wishes to appeal to our school, you can submit an [**Appeal Form**](https://form.gov.sg/#!/619f3d132836080013997011) **website unavailable** with photocopies of the relevant documents for consideration.
+If your PSLE score is same or better than our cut-off score and wishes to appeal to our school, you can submit an **[Appeal Form]**(https://form.gov.sg/#!/619f3d132836080013997011) **website unavailable** with photocopies of the relevant documents for consideration.
 The outcome of appeal will be made known to you as and when there is an available vacancy.

 ##### **Q3: Is the school affiliated to any primary school?**
+No.

+##### **Q4: How has the school performed academically?**
+Traditionally, our students have excelled academically at national examinations with value-added performance.

+##### **Q5: Does the school offer Higher Mother Tongue?**
+We offer Higher Chinese, Higher Malay and Higher Tamil, and lessons are held within the school during curriculum time.

+#### **NOTE**
+**Appeal for School Transfer (Primary 6 pupils)<br>
+(applicable after the release of Secondary 1 Posting Results)** Primary 6 pupils who have applied to Crescent Girls’ School during MOE’s Secondary 1 Posting Exercise but are unsuccessful, may appeal to be considered for transfer to Crescent Girls’ School.
+These students appealing for admission to CGS after the release of the Secondary 1 Posting result have to meet the school’s cut-off score.

+(\*Note: Students admitted to a school through the DSA-Sec Exercise will not be allowed to transfer to another school after the release of the PSLE results.
+They are expected to honour the commitment to the posted DSA school for the duration of the programme admitted to.)

+**Application period**<br>
+The application period is from 22 Dec 2021 day of release of Secondary 1 Posting results to 24 Dec 2021, 12pm<br>
+Late or incomplete application will not be considered.
+Only shortlisted applicants will be informed.